- Benign familial pemphigus

 In many cases, the disease-causing mutation must be identified in an affected relative before PGD or prenatal diagnosis can be performed.

-You can learn more about these and other tests by visiting the links below to the view information on this topic developed by the Centre for Genetic Education and by the Genetics and Public Policy Center:
+You can learn more about these and other tests by visiting the links below to the view information on this topic developed by the March of Dimes and Genes in Life: